 Read Speed: 885MB/s

 Here is the full tracker of available cards and what I’ve been able to benchmark.
-There are now some higher-capacity cards from some of the other brands, but I don’t have access to them yet, and it does still look like currently Lexar cards are rated as the fastest.
+There are now some higher-capacity cards from some of the other brands, but I don’t have access to them yet.
+It does still look like Lexar cards are currently rated as the fastest.

 Video Record Times With Sony Codecs